 As a result, Resolution has been able to develop a new approach to serve separating couples which reflects the change in legislation and the desire to reduce unnecessary conflict between individuals to the benefit of all those involved.

-Resolution is liasing with the Solicitors Regulatory Authority (SRA) to ensure Resolution Together is operating within current regulations, and in order to provide as much support and reassurance for members as possible.
+Resolution is liaising with the Solicitors Regulatory Authority (SRA) to ensure Resolution Together is operating within current regulations, and in order to provide as much support and reassurance for members as possible.

-The launch of Resolution Together was recoreded and is now available to watch here.
+The launch of Resolution Together was recorded and is now available to watch (see above).

 Juliet Harvey, National Chair of Resolution, said:

-“Throughout our 40-year history, Resolution has pioneered new approaches and new ways of working that minimises conflict and promotes a constructive approach to family separation.
+“Throughout our 40-year history, Resolution has pioneered new approaches and new ways of working to minimise conflict and promote a constructive approach to family separation.
 Resolution Together is a continuation of our vision, as laid out in our Code of Practice.